elliotaplant/redux-js-restricted-routes/README.md

 Awesome!
 Our `AuthIndicator` is showing us whether or not we are logged in, and our `Login` and `Logout` components lets us log in and log out.
 In a real app, this sign in process would probably involve verifying a token with your server, but this simplified version is enough for our routing purposes.

-One glaring flaw is that we can go to the `/logout` page even if we aren't logged in... let's change that.
+One glaring flaw is that we can go to the `/logout` and `/protected` pages even if we aren't logged in... let's change that.

 ## Router, meet Redux